Hamiltonian Monte Carlo (HMC)

 Same distributions as Metropolis-Hastings for direct comparison.

-The main plot shows the joint target distribution \(\pi(q_1, q_2)\) with darker regions indicating higher probability.
-HMC trajectories follow curved paths determined by Hamilton's equations, guided by the gradient of the log density.
-Green points indicate accepted proposals and orange points indicate rejected proposals.
-The plot axes automatically adjust to each distribution's natural range.
+The main plot shows the target density \(\pi(q_1, q_2)\), with darker regions indicating higher density.
+Each iteration traces a curved path through parameter space, guided by the gradient of the log density.
+Green points are accepted proposals; orange points are rejected.
+Axes scale automatically to each distribution.

 Joint Posterior Distribution π(x₁, x₂)